maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 Additional options
 ==================

-After enabling the Zigbee protocol and defining the Zigbee device role, you can configure additional options in Kconfig.
+After enabling the Zigbee protocol and defining the Zigbee device role, you can enable additional options in Kconfig and modify `Stack configuration options`_.

 You can enable the following additional configuration options:

 * One of the following alternative options for selecting the channel on which the Zigbee device can operate:

     * :option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_SINGLE` - Single mode is enabled by default.
       The default channel is set to 16.
-      To set a different channel, edit the following option to the desired value:
+      To set a different channel, edit the :option:`CONFIG_ZIGBEE_CHANNEL` option to the desired value.

-        * :option:`CONFIG_ZIGBEE_CHANNEL`

     * :option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` - In this mode, you get all the channels enabled by default.
-      To configure a custom set of channels in the range from 11 to 26, edit the following option:
+      To configure a custom set of channels in the range from 11 to 26, edit the :option:`CONFIG_ZIGBEE_CHANNEL_MASK` option.

-        * :option:`CONFIG_ZIGBEE_CHANNEL_MASK`

       For example, you can set channels 13, 16, and 21.
       You must have at least one channel enabled with this option.
 * :option:`CONFIG_ZIGBEE_VENDOR_OUI` - Represents MAC Address Block Large, and by default it is set to Nordic Semiconductor's MA-L block (f4-ce-36).
 * :option:`CONFIG_ZIGBEE_CLI_LOG_ENABLED` - Enables logging of the incoming ZCL frames, and it is enabled by default.

-Moreover, you can modify `Stack configuration options`_.

 Stack configuration options
 ---------------------------